OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 Privacy and Cookies Policy The BBC Privacy and Cookies Policy

-Page updated: May 2018 Version 3.0
+Page updated: August 2019 Version 3.1

-*   Download BBC Privacy and Cookies Policy as PDF
+*   Download Privacy and Cookies Policy as PDF

 Sections